lvgl/docs_old/widgets/table.md

 ## Parts and Styles
 The main part of the Table is called `LV_TABLE_PART_BG`.
 It's a rectangle like background and uses all the typical background style properties.

 For the cells there are 4 virtual parts.
-Every cell has type (1, 2, 3 or 4) which tells which part's styles to apply on them.
-The cell parts are:
+Every cell has type (1, 2, ...
+16) which tells which part's styles to apply on them.
+The cell parts can be referenced by `LV_TABLE_PART_CELL1 + x` where `x` is between `0..15`.

+The number of cell types can be adjusted in `lv_conf.h` by `LV_TABLE_CELL_STYLE_CNT`.
+By default it's 4.
+The default 4 cell types' part be referenced with dedicated names too:
 - `LV_TABLE_PART_CELL1`
 - `LV_TABLE_PART_CELL2`
 - `LV_TABLE_PART_CELL3`